Seasawher/mathlib4-help/docs/attributes.md

 Registers an inductive type or structure as a type class.
 Using `class` or `class inductive` is generally preferred over using `@[class] structure` or `@[class] inductive` directly.

+## closedness
+ The `[closedness]` attribute is used to annotate declarations.When applied to an equational theorem, `[closedness =]`, `[closedness =_]`, or `[closedness _=_]`will mark the theorem for use in heuristic instantiations by the `closedness` tactic,
+      using respectively the left-hand side, the right-hand side, or both sides of the theorem.When applied to a function, `[closedness =]` automatically annotates the equational theorems associated with that function.When applied to a theorem `[closedness ←]` will instantiate the theorem whenever it encounters the conclusion of the theorem
+      (that is, it will use the theorem for backwards reasoning).When applied to a theorem `[closedness →]` will instantiate the theorem whenever it encounters sufficiently many of the propositional hypotheses
+      (that is, it will use the theorem for forwards reasoning).The attribute `[closedness]` by itself will effectively try `[closedness ←]` (if the conclusion is sufficient for instantiation) and then `[closedness →]`.The `grind` tactic utilizes annotated theorems to add instances of matching patterns into the local context during proof search.For example, if a theorem `@[closedness =] theorem foo_idempotent : foo (foo x) = foo x` is annotated,`grind` will add an instance of this theorem to the local context whenever it encounters the pattern `foo (foo x)`.
+The `closedness` attribute is a custom grind-set specialized to prove that sets are closed.
+It is called by the `closedness` tactic.

+## closedness!
+ The `[closedness!]` attribute is used to annotate declarations, but selecting minimal indexable subterms.When applied to an equational theorem, `[closedness =]`, `[closedness =_]`, or `[closedness _=_]`will mark the theorem for use in heuristic instantiations by the `closedness` tactic,
+      using respectively the left-hand side, the right-hand side, or both sides of the theorem.When applied to a function, `[closedness =]` automatically annotates the equational theorems associated with that function.When applied to a theorem `[closedness ←]` will instantiate the theorem whenever it encounters the conclusion of the theorem
+      (that is, it will use the theorem for backwards reasoning).When applied to a theorem `[closedness →]` will instantiate the theorem whenever it encounters sufficiently many of the propositional hypotheses
+      (that is, it will use the theorem for forwards reasoning).The attribute `[closedness]` by itself will effectively try `[closedness ←]` (if the conclusion is sufficient for instantiation) and then `[closedness →]`.The `grind` tactic utilizes annotated theorems to add instances of matching patterns into the local context during proof search.For example, if a theorem `@[closedness =] theorem foo_idempotent : foo (foo x) = foo x` is annotated,`grind` will add an instance of this theorem to the local context whenever it encounters the pattern `foo (foo x)`.
+The `closedness` attribute is a custom grind-set specialized to prove that sets are closed.
+It is called by the `closedness` tactic.

+## closedness!?
+ The `[closedness!?]` attribute is identical to the `[closedness!]` attribute, but displays inferred pattern information.When applied to an equational theorem, `[closedness =]`, `[closedness =_]`, or `[closedness _=_]`will mark the theorem for use in heuristic instantiations by the `closedness` tactic,
+      using respectively the left-hand side, the right-hand side, or both sides of the theorem.When applied to a function, `[closedness =]` automatically annotates the equational theorems associated with that function.When applied to a theorem `[closedness ←]` will instantiate the theorem whenever it encounters the conclusion of the theorem
+      (that is, it will use the theorem for backwards reasoning).When applied to a theorem `[closedness →]` will instantiate the theorem whenever it encounters sufficiently many of the propositional hypotheses
+      (that is, it will use the theorem for forwards reasoning).The attribute `[closedness]` by itself will effectively try `[closedness ←]` (if the conclusion is sufficient for instantiation) and then `[closedness →]`.The `grind` tactic utilizes annotated theorems to add instances of matching patterns into the local context during proof search.For example, if a theorem `@[closedness =] theorem foo_idempotent : foo (foo x) = foo x` is annotated,`grind` will add an instance of this theorem to the local context whenever it encounters the pattern `foo (foo x)`.
+The `closedness` attribute is a custom grind-set specialized to prove that sets are closed.
+It is called by the `closedness` tactic.

+## closedness?
+ The `[closedness?]` attribute is identical to the `[closedness]` attribute, but displays inferred pattern information.When applied to an equational theorem, `[closedness =]`, `[closedness =_]`, or `[closedness _=_]`will mark the theorem for use in heuristic instantiations by the `closedness` tactic,
+      using respectively the left-hand side, the right-hand side, or both sides of the theorem.When applied to a function, `[closedness =]` automatically annotates the equational theorems associated with that function.When applied to a theorem `[closedness ←]` will instantiate the theorem whenever it encounters the conclusion of the theorem
+      (that is, it will use the theorem for backwards reasoning).When applied to a theorem `[closedness →]` will instantiate the theorem whenever it encounters sufficiently many of the propositional hypotheses
+      (that is, it will use the theorem for forwards reasoning).The attribute `[closedness]` by itself will effectively try `[closedness ←]` (if the conclusion is sufficient for instantiation) and then `[closedness →]`.The `grind` tactic utilizes annotated theorems to add instances of matching patterns into the local context during proof search.For example, if a theorem `@[closedness =] theorem foo_idempotent : foo (foo x) = foo x` is annotated,`grind` will add an instance of this theorem to the local context whenever it encounters the pattern `foo (foo x)`.
+The `closedness` attribute is a custom grind-set specialized to prove that sets are closed.
+It is called by the `closedness` tactic.

 ## coassoc_simps
  `coassoc_simps` is a simp set useful to prove tautologies on coalgebras.